SakshiRajawat08/ConstructWeekProject/README.md

 ![Screenshot 2024-07-22 044614](https://github.com/user-attachments/assets/88205465-8229-4d68-a3d2-b6fb75526996)
 ## Recommendations and Suggesstions
-* Logout Option Visibility:It must be little bit of dark comoared to background.
+* Logout Option Visibility:It must be little bit of dark compared to background.
 * Implement changes to prevent small bugs in the future.
 ## Feedback
 If you have any feedback,please reach out to me at  rajawatsakshi400@gmail.com